MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 When you register the warehouse physical inventory, you are not posting to the item ledger, the physical inventory ledger, or the value ledger, but the records are there for immediate reconciliation whenever necessary.
 If you like to keep precise records of what is happening in the warehouse, however, and you counted all of the bins where the items were registered, you should immediately post the warehouse results as an inventory physical inventory.
 For more information, see the "To enter and post the actual counted inventory in advanced warehouse configurations" section.

 ### To print the report to be used when counting
 1. In the **Phys.
-Inventory Journal** window containing the calculated expected inventory, Choose the **Print** action.
+Inventory Journal** page containing the calculated expected inventory, Choose the **Print** action.
 2. In the **Phys.
-Inventory List** window, specify if the report should show the calculated quantity and if the report should list inventory items by serial/lot numbers.
+Inventory List** page, specify if the report should show the calculated quantity and if the report should list inventory items by serial/lot numbers.
 3. Set filters if you only want to print the report for certain items, bins, locations, or dimensions.
 4. Choose the **Print** button.

 Employees can now proceed to count inventory and record any discrepancies on the printed report.

 ### To enter and post the actual counted inventory in basic warehouse configurations
 1. On each line in the **Phys.
-Inventory Journal** window where the actual inventory on hand, as determined by the physical count, differs from the calculated quantity, enter the actual inventory on hand in the **Qty.
+Inventory Journal** page where the actual inventory on hand, as determined by the physical count, differs from the calculated quantity, enter the actual inventory on hand in the **Qty.
 (Phys.
 Inventory)** field.

     The related fields are updated accordingly.